$(\infty,1)$-Categorical Comprehension Schemes: Externalization of internal -categories

 has an initial object (or equivalently, that it is corepresentable over $\mathcal{C}^{op}$).
 First, if $Z$ is a representable $y([n])$, we obtain a diagram as follows.

-The square on the right hand side is homotopy cartesian in the Joyal model structure by Examples~\ref{explscartfibs}.4. \footnote{This also can be derived directly from Corollary~\ref{corextexchange} and the fact that the evaluation functor at $[n]$ has a left adjoint.} Since $\mathrm{ev}([n])\circ X^{\ast}=\mathrm{ev}(X_n)$, the right composite rectangle is a homotopy pullback as well for the same reason.
+The square on the right hand side is homotopy cartesian in the Joyal model structure by Examples~\ref{explscartfibs}.4.
+Since $\mathrm{ev}([n])\circ X^{\ast}=\mathrm{ev}(X_n)$, the right composite rectangle is a homotopy pullback as well for the same reason.
 This implies that the center square is a homotopy pullback.
 The square on the left hand side is a homotopy pullback, because the Yoneda embedding is fully faithful.
 Thus, eventually, the left composite rectangle is a homotopy pullback, which yields the equivalence